Ask an expert: ‘What’s the best debit card to use overseas?’ – Which? News

 The truth is, hardly any current account providers allow fee-free overseas spending on debit cards.
 Most hit you with a ‘non-sterling transaction fee’ or ‘foreign-loading fee’ for paying for things with your debit card that isn’t in pounds and pence, while others may charge you a purchase fee.
 You’ll also get charged for making cash withdrawals.

 The latter point is particularly pertinent.
-It cost card issuers money when you withdraw cash.
+It costs card issuers money when you withdraw cash.
 Most pass this on – but some don’t.

 The banks that let you use your debit card for free abroad